Building Knowledge Systems | UniSC | University of the Sunshine Coast, Queensland, Australia

 Dr Raj Yadav is a decolonial scholar, a development enthusiast, and a multidisciplinary researcher.
 He was born in Nepal and studied in India and Australia.
 He lectures in social work in the School of Law and Society, UniSC, and supersizes HDR students in various areas of research.

-This project aims to address an absence of true representation of Aboriginal and Torres Strait Islander peoples and knowledges in nursing and midwifery.
-Significantly it intends to co-create an Aboriginal and Torres Strait Islander nurse and midwife theory and principles for practice.
-An anticipated goal of the research is to better understand how the theory and practice can be implemented in nurse and midwifery education (inclusive of clinical settings) in regional and urban areas.
-The intended outcome is to provide improved cultural safety in nursing and midwifery, greater cultural safety for health consumers and; stronger recruitment and retention of Indigenous nurses and midwives.
+This project addresses an absence of true representation of Aboriginal and Torres Strait Islander peoples and knowledges in nursing and midwifery.
+Significantly, it intends to co-create an Aboriginal and Torres Strait Islander nurse and midwife theory and principles for practice.
+A goal of the research is to better understand how the theory and practice can be implemented in nursing and midwifery education (inclusive of clinical settings) in regional and urban areas.
+The intended outcome is to provide improved cultural safety in nursing and midwifery, greater cultural safety for health consumers and stronger recruitment and retention of Indigenous nurses and midwives.

 Chief Investigators: